At a Glance

 - There are separate fees for boat launching, for camping, and for picnic shelter reservations.

-Tips: The parking area at Turkey Point fills to capacity on weekends and additional cars will be turned away.
+Tips: The parking area at Turkey Point has been relocated and enlarged but still may fill to capacity on weekends and additional cars will be turned away.
 There is no overflow parking available.
 Arrive early on weekends to ensure getting a parking spot, or visit on weekdays. ◾ Bring a scope for waterfowl in winter or for hawk-watching. ◾ Hiking boots or sturdy shoes are suggested. ◾ There is a picnic bench at the hawk watch area but if you intend to stay all day, you might consider bringing a folding chair. ◾ Public hunting occurs in parts of the park.
-Be aware of hunting seasons and plan your visit accordingly. ◾ A portable restroom at the lighthouse is available seasonally.
-There are also restrooms at the North East River Day-Use Area; the Rogue’s Harbor Boat Launch Area; and the campground.
+Be aware of hunting seasons and plan your visit accordingly. ◾ A portable restroom is at the new parking area for Turkey Point.
+There are also permanent restrooms at the North East River Day-Use Area; the Rogue’s Harbor Boat Launch Area; and the campground.

 Best Seasons: Late summer to late spring.